 Throughout the world, immigration authorities act as gatekeepers to identify and screen potential international criminals.
-The Many countries prohibit war criminals and other perpetrators of serious human rights abuses from entering their territory.
+Hand countries prohibit war criminals and other perpetrators of serious human rights abuses from entering their territory.
 The Refugee Convention of 1951 prohibits State Parties from granting asylum or refugee status to any person if "there are serious reasons for considering that [the person] has committed a crime against peace, a war crime, or a crime against humanity."
 Visa application materials and other immigration forms often require disclosure of military training, membership in and affiliation with political groups and militias, involvement with acts of genocide, and other information that would help the government identify and refuse entrance to a suspected perpetrator.
 Perpetrators who omit this information can later face criminal prosecution for immigration fraud.
+People living in the diaspora can play a critical role in identifying human rights violators who have violated local immigration laws.